dentarg/auth0-blog/_posts/2017-10-18-oauth-2-best-practices-for-native-apps.markdown

 >
 > _Figure 1, [OAuth 2.0 for Native Apps](https://www.rfc-editor.org/rfc/rfc8252.txt)_

 URIs are used for OAuth 2.0 on the web for authorization requests and responses.
 Similarly, URIs can also be used in native apps.
-This brings the same advantages to the native environment, such as the ability to use a single sign-on session and additional security afforded by an authentication context that is separated from the app.
+When the built-in browser is employed by the user for all native app logins, certain advantages are conferred, such as the ability to use a single sign-on session stored in a central location and additional security afforded by an authentication context that is separated from the app.
+Browser security is also a major focus of vendors, and they tent to manage security and sessions policies quite well.
 In addition, supporting and implementing the same approach in web and native apps reduces complexity and increases interoperability.

 {% include tweet_quote.html quote_text="Implementing external user agents in both web & native apps reduces complexity and increases interop." %}

 ### Initiating and Receiving Authorization Requests

 Native apps now must request user authorization by creating a URI with the appropriate [grant type specified in the OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749#section-4.1).
-They must also supply a redirect URI that the native app can receive and parse appropriately.
+The app then redirects the user to this request URI.
+A redirect URI that the native app can receive and parse appropriately must also be supplied.
 This must be implemented using an _external user agent_.
 Use of the device browser is recommended.

-The authorization server must offer at least three redirect URI options for the response sent back to the native app:
+The authorization server must permit at least three redirect URI options for the response sent back to the native app:

 * Private-Use URI Scheme Redirection
 * Claimed "https" Scheme URI Redirection